 Scaling Async Satellite Processing with Dask Geospatial

 The core execution model relies on dask.array and dask-geopandas to represent satellite footprints as chunked, lazily evaluated arrays.
 Each chunk maps to a standardized MGRS or UTM tile extent (typically 100×100 km for Sentinel-2, 30×30 km for Landsat 8/9).
-Deferring computation until explicit .compute() or .persist() calls allows the Dask scheduler to optimize task dependencies across cloud masking, spectral index derivation, and temporal aggregation.
+Deferring computation until an explicit .compute() or .persist() call lets the Dask scheduler optimize task dependencies across cloud masking, spectral-index derivation, and temporal aggregation.

-Async I/O is injected via aiohttp and aiobotocore within custom Dask delayed functions, enabling concurrent tile fetching from cloud-optimized GeoTIFFs (COGs) without saturating worker threads.
-Non-blocking HTTP/2 multiplexing reduces STAC API latency by 40–60% under high-concurrency loads, as documented in Async Satellite Tile Processing with Dask.
+Async I/O is injected via aiohttp and aiobotocore so concurrent COG fetches never saturate worker threads.
+Non-blocking HTTP/2 multiplexing reduces STAC API latency by 40–60% under high-concurrency loads.
 Crucially, heavy raster I/O must be offloaded to Dask’s thread pool to prevent async event-loop starvation.
-The following implementation demonstrates an async tile processor with exponential backoff, partial-read validation, and deterministic retry routing:
+The diagnostic below performs an async range-read of the COG header with exponential backoff and emits structured structlog events so the audit trail begins at ingestion:

 import asyncio